vasanthv/unsocket/README.md

 # Pinggy

-## A free, http-based pub-sub service.
+## A free, HTTP-based pub-sub service.

-Pinggy uses HTTP POST to post events and server side events (SSE) to subscribe to events.
+Pinggy uses HTTP POST to post events and Server-Sent Events (SSE) to subscribe to events.
+So, no third-party client is needed, all major browsers support this protocol.

 > Note: Pinggy does not persist any data, it just emits the events as and when received, so there is a chance of data loss when clients are not subscribed.